coscene-io/create-coscene-extension/template/README.md

 npm install
 ```

-To build and install the extension into your local Foxglove desktop app, run:
+To build and install the extension into your coStudio, run:

 ```sh
 npm run local-install
 ```

-Open the Foxglove desktop (or `ctrl-R` to refresh if it is already open).
+Open the coStudio (or `ctrl-R` to refresh if it is already open).
 Your extension is installed and available within the app.

 ## Package